Semtex: History

 Semtex was invented in the late 1950s by Stanislav Brebera and Radim Fukátko, chemists at VCHZ Synthesia, Czechoslovakia (now Czech Republic).
 The explosive is named after Semtín, a suburb of Pardubice where the mixture was first manufactured starting in 1964.
 The plant was later renamed to become Explosia a.s., a subsidiary of Synthesia.

 Semtex was very similar to other plastic explosives, especially C-4, in being highly malleable; but it is usable over a greater temperature range than other plastic explosives, since it stays plastic between −40 and +60 °C. It is also waterproof.
 There are visual differences between Semtex and other plastic explosives, too: while C-4 is off-white in colour, Semtex is red or brick-orange.

 The new explosive was widely exported, notably to the government of North Vietnam, which received 14 tons during the Vietnam War.
 However, the main consumer was Libya; about 700 tons of Semtex were exported to Libya between 1975 and 1981 by Omnipol.
-It has also been used by Islamic militants in the Middle East, and by the Provisional Irish Republican Army (PIRA) and the Irish National Liberation Army in Northern Ireland.
+It has also been used by Islamic militants in the Middle East, and by the IRA and the INLA in Northern Ireland.
 On 21 December 1988, 340 g (12 ounces) of Semtex brought down a Boeing 747 over Lockerbie, Scotland killing all 259 passengers and crew aboard the aircraft and 11 bystanders on the ground.

 Sales declined after Semtex became closely associated with terrorist attacks.
 Rules governing the explosive's export were progressively tightened over the years, and since 2002 all of Explosia's trading has been controlled by a government ministry.
 As of 2001, only approximately 10 tons of Semtex were produced annually, almost all for domestic use.